Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 When to useYou have ALL members of the groupYou have a SUBSET of the group

-ExampleAll players on one NBA team500 randomly selected voters
+ExampleAll students in one specific class500 randomly selected voters

 BiasExact — no estimation neededUnbiased estimate (with n−1)